jfdev001/icon-model-machine-learning-backbone/README.md

 # Make a directory for ICON source codes
 mkdir icon-srcs

-# Get the uaicon codebase
+# Get the uaicon codebase -- this will fail if you do not
+# have developer/report access to the DKRZ gitlab
 cd icon-srcs
 git clone git@gitlab.dkrz.de:icon/icon-nwp.git uaicon-with-ftorch